KainNhantumbo/portifolio.dev/data/posts/discover the features of next14.md

 excerpt: "Let's  wrap up for the latest version of Next.js that brings several new features and improvements to the framework that most of us love"
 ---

-While many of us are still in the process of exploring the now old Next.js 13 and now Vercel striked again with the new version of its beloved React.js framework.
+While many of us are still in the process of exploring the now old Next.js 13 and now Vercel stroked again with the new version of its beloved React.js framework.
 The new Next.js 14 brings some game-changing features, whether you’re already a Next.js enthusiast or just getting started.

-Additionally, be aware of some breacking changes, including the minimum Node.js version being raised to 18.17 and a few API modifications, so is good to stay up-to-date with the latest changes to get the most of Next.js.
+Additionally, be aware of some breaking changes, including the minimum Node.js version being raised to 18.17 and a few API modifications, so is good to stay up-to-date with the latest changes to get the most of Next.js.

 ## The Highlights